Connect with us

 “I always had great support from the board and everyone at Woking.
 However, we weren’t able to spend as much as we wanted to during January.
 We couldn’t get the players we wanted in; we wanted to add more experience.

-“Every club needs to use money to survive in the league, selling players is a good opportunity to get money into the club and use it for other things.
+“Every Non-League club needs to use money to survive in the league, selling players is a good opportunity to get money into the club and use it for other things.
 We didn’t have enough where we could upgrade the squad.

 “We had some long-term injuries, which I’m sure all managers and clubs would complain about.
 Chez Isaac was out for a long time, Nathan Ralph missed a busy Christmas period.